Hrachia Acharian

 An Istanbul Armenian, Acharian studied at local Armenian schools and at the Sorbonne, under Antoine Meillet, and the University of Strasbourg, under Heinrich Hübschmann.
 He then taught in various Armenian communities in the Russian Empire and Iran before settling in the Armenian Soviet Socialist Republic in 1923, working at Yerevan State University until his death.

-A distinguished polyglot, Acharian compiled several major dictionaries, including the monumental Armenian Etymological Dictionary, extensively studied Armenian dialects, compiled catalogs of Armenian manuscripts, and authored comprehensive studies on the history of Armenian language and alphabet.
+A polyglot, Acharian compiled several major dictionaries, including the monumental Armenian Etymological Dictionary, extensively studied Armenian dialects, compiled catalogs of Armenian manuscripts, and authored comprehensive studies on the history of Armenian language and alphabet.
 Acharian is considered the father of Armenian linguistics.

 Life

 Acharian was born to Armenian parents in Constantinople (Istanbul) on 8 March 1876.
 He was blinded in one eye at an early age.
 His father, Hakob, was a shoemaker.
 He received initial education at the Aramian and Sahagian Schools in Samatya, then at the Getronagan (1889–93), where he learned French, Turkish, and Persian.
 He spoke the Constantinople (Istanbul) dialect of Armenian natively.

 Upon graduation, he began teaching in Kadıköy, Constantinople, but in 1894 he moved to teach at the Sanasarian College in Erzurum.
 In 1895 he was accepted to the University of Paris (Sorbonne), where he studied under, among others, Antoine Meillet.
 In 1897 he became a member of the Société de Linguistique de Paris (Linguistic Society of Paris), where he presented a study on the Laz language.
 He then met Heinrich Hübschmann and transferred to the University of Strasbourg in 1898.

 Acharian moved to Russian (Eastern) Armenia and began a teaching career at the Gevorgian Seminary in Ejmiatsin (1898–1902).
 He thereafter taught in Shushi (1902–04), Nor Bayazet (1906–07), Nor Nakhichevan (1907–19), and then to Iran: Tehran (1919–20) and Tabriz (1920–1923).
-His subjects were Armenian, French, Turkish, Armenian history, literature, and accounting.
+He taught subjects ranging from Armenian, French, Turkish, Armenian history, and literature, to accounting.
 Besides teaching, he studied Armenian dialects wherever he resided.

 In 1923, Acharian became one of the most prominent Armenian scholars who moved to Soviet Armenia from the diaspora.
 Acharian taught at Yerevan State University (YSU) from 1923 until his death in 1953.
 He mostly taught Persian and Arabic and in 1940 initiated the establishment of the Department of Oriental Philology/Oriental Languages and Literature at YSU.

-Acharian knew numerous languages: Armenian (both modern and classical), French, English, Greek, Persian, Arabic, Turkish, Hebrew, Russian, German, Italian, Latin, Kurdish, Sanskrit, Chaldean Neo-Aramaic, Avestan, Laz, Georgian, Middle Persian (Pahlavi).
+Acharian knew numerous languages: Armenian (both modern and classical), French, English, Greek, Persian, Arabic, Turkish, Hebrew, Russian, German, Italian, Latin, Kurdish, Sanskrit, Sureth, Avestan, Laz, Georgian, Middle Persian (Pahlavi).

 He was arrested on 29 September 1937, at the height of the Stalinist purges, on espionage charges.
 He was accused of being a spy for numerous foreign countries (Britain, Turkey) and being a member of a counter-revolutionary group of professors.
 He was released on 19 December 1939 due to lack of evidence.

 Acharian became a founding member of the Armenian Academy of Sciences when it was established in 1943.
 He had been a Corresponding Member of the Czechoslovak Oriental Institute since 1937.

 He died in Yerevan on 16 April 1953.
 He is buried at the Tokhmakh cemetery.